Toto Bissainthe: Activism

-When she returned to Haiti, in what she called a “slow return”, “she pursued her creation with the support of her partner, the American journalist Michael Norton”.
-She also collaborated with Haitian artists and writers, Syto Cavé and Lyonel Trouillot.
+In what she called a “slow return”, “she pursued creative work with the support of her spouse, the American journalist Michael Norton”.
+She also collaborated with artists and writers such as Syto Cavé and Lyonel Trouillot.

 Personal life and death

 Toto Bissainthe married American journalist Michael Norton; he died in 2008 at the age of 66 years.
-Toto had two daughters, Milena and Souqhaina.
-Milena currently owns the copyright to Toto Bissainthe’s website.
-She also had three grandchildren.
+Toto is survived by her two daughters.
+Milena (who operates the official Toto Bissainthe web site) and Souqhaina, and her three grandchildren.

-Toto died at the age of 60 in 1994.
-Her family shared that the cause was cirrhosis.
+Toto died from cirrhosis at the age of 60 in 1994.